El Jadida: History

 The Kingdom of Portugal would continue to control the city until 1769, when they abandoned Mazagão, their last territory in Morocco.
 Upon their forced departure, the Portuguese destroyed the Governor's Bastion.
 Most of the Portuguese inhabitants were sent to the colony of Brazil, where they founded a new settlement called Nova Mazagão (the present Mazagão in the state of Amapá).
 The city was then taken over by Sultan Mohammed ben Abdallah in 1769 and remained largely uninhabited, having been dubbed al-Mahdouma ('The Ruined').
 Eventually, Sultan Abd al-Rahman (r.
 1822–1859) ordered that a mosque be built, and the destroyed portions of the city were rebuilt during his reign in the early nineteenth-century.
 In 1820 the city was renamed al-Jadida, meaning 'The New'.
 The town underwent a revival and soon outgrew Azemmour as the most important city in the area.
 Alongside the Muslim population was also a community of Jews, who participated in the city's revival.

 At the beginning of the French Protectorate in Morocco (established in 1912), the city was developed as a tourist resort, one of the earliest initiatives to develop modern tourism in Morocco.
 By the 1930s it had a casino which was popular with European tourists and colonists.
 The importance of the city's port, however, declined as Casablanca grew into the major port and urban center of the country during this period.
 In the 1980s a large industrial complex, Jorf Lasfar, was developed some 20 kilometres to the south.
 Aided by its UNESCO World Heritage Site designation since 2004, the city continues to be a tourist destination today.

+During the September 2023 earthquake that struck southern Morocco, the historic Portuguese church in the old city was damaged.
+As of 13 September, cracks were observed in the church's tower and there was a risk of structural collapse.